brillout/wildcard-api/docs/intro.template.md

 But,
-from the perspective of your frontend development, things are different;
+from the perspective of your frontend development, things are different.

-with Wildcard,
-everything the backend can do is only one JavaScript function away:
+while developing your frontend, everything the backend can do is only one JavaScript function away:

 ~~~js